starlingvibes/evenNumbersList/README.md

 # evenNumbersList
-A Python code to output the even numbers present in a given list
+A Python code to output the even numbers present in a user defined list

 Extra perks:
 - Beautiful ASCII Banner :-)